CrisHzz/CureMyLeaf/readme.md

    4. The model will output the predicted health status of the leaf.

 For any questions or issues, please open an issue in the GitHub repository.

+## Deploy web

+Please enter to https://cure-my-leaf.vercel.app/ to try the model in web